Functional requirements

 - Follow — a directed edge from follower to followee.

-- Timeline — a derived, ordered list of tweets.
-Two flavors: user timeline (a user’s own tweets) and home timeline (tweets from people they follow).
+- Home Timeline — a derived, ordered list of tweets from people a user follows.

 Timeline isn’t a stored entity in the same sense as the others — it’s computed.
 Calling it out now is what makes the fanout discussion (chapter 6) meaningful later.